CONTEXT

 The Project

 In search of new and valuable compound materials with Dutch wool, composite materials with Dutch wool and simple-to-make bioplastics were created.
 During this process, specific actions were taken to allow non-human participation.
-For example, to understand the relationship between the wool and its landscape of origin, a landscape ethnography study was applied.
-This study led to the inclusion of several non-humans like nettles and cow parsley fibers.
+For example, to understand the relationship between the wool and its landscape of origin, a landscape ethnography study was performed.
+This study led to the inclusion of several non-humans like nettles and cow parsley fibres.
 Moreover, while creating the materials, attention was paid to the fragile and precarious moments.
 Instead of basing it on personal biases, the material was left to speak for itself.
-Eventually, this resulted in a novel technique to make strong and flexible sheets with wool and bioplastics.
-The sheets can endure a lot of tensile forces and can be made at home using easy-to-make bioplastics.
-Moreover, the wool does not need to be felted, woven, or knitted, and can be used right after it has been cleaned.
+Eventually, this resulted in a novel technique to make strong and flexible sheets with wool and bio-composites.
+The sheets can endure a lot of tensile force and can be made at home using easy-to-make bio-composites.
+Moreover, the wool does not need to be felted, woven, or knitted, and can be used immediately after it has been cleaned.

 Landscape Ethnography

 within the sheep enclosures, stinging nettles become visible and prominent as the grass around the stinging nettles is eaten away by the sheep.
-The sheep do not dare to touch the nettles and cleanly eat the grass around the bush.
-After doing some research, it turns out the nettles aggressively repress other plant species and weaken the dike's structure.
-This begs the question, is it okay for us to cut the nettles down?
+The sheep do not dare to touch the nettles and cleanly eat the vegetation around the stinging nettles.
+Sometimes, large bushes of nettles form.
+This can repress other plant species and weaken the dike's structure.
+This begs the question, is it okay for me, as a designer, to cut the nettles and use it as a material source?
 Is this the right moment to interfere?

 FIELDNOTES